whosonfirst/whosonfirst-placetypes/README.md

 `102312329`

 This is an open question.
 The question being: How/what do we do with OpenAddresses?
 We aren't sure of anything, yet, except maybe to put this here as a placeholder for probably between buildings and venues

-Addresses are considered `common optional`.
+Addresses are considered `common_optional`.

+### arcade

+`1159162575`

+Arcades are considered `optional`.

+### borough

+`421205763`

+A local government unit, below the `locality` placetype.
+Think [Brooklyn](https://spelunker.whosonfirst.org/id/421205765/).

+Boroughs are considered `common_optional`.

 ### building